sivel/keyster/README.md

 Arguments provided on the command line will override the configuration file.
 Keep in mind that `-ldap-ssl` and `-key-allow-options` work slightly different, in that they must be supplied to enable the functionality.
 Not providing them will not disable their respective functionality if explicitly enabled in the configuration file.

+### Secret

+The `secret` option of `server` allows you to provide a string to be used in authenticating the user sessions.
+If not provided, each time keyster starts, a new secret will be generated, invalidating user sessions.

+It is recommended that you define a secret if you are using multiple servers, otherwise the individual servers will be unable to uthenticate user sessions.

 ## Usage with AuthorizedKeysCommand

 The `AuthorizedKeysCommand` expects an executable that takes a single argument, which is the username to retrieve the keys for.
 An example executable may look like:

 ```bash
 #!/bin/bash